Imperial Valley Irrigated Lands Coalition

 -

-Payment of the annual state mandated fee
+Payment of the annual state-mandated fee

 -

-Annual submission of Regional Water Quality Control Board reporting requirements
+Annual submission of Regional Water Quality Control Board reporting requirements at ivilcportal.com

 -